British picture framemakers, 1600-1950 - B

 James Brewer (1751-1820 or later) was the son of the joiner and carver, Richard Brewer (d.1772), and his wife Jane.
 He was admitted a member of the Joiners’ Company in 1772, and was the Company’s Master for 1808 (information from Gerry Alabone).
 For many years he was a member of the City’s Common Council.
 He took apprentices James Lloyd in 1774, George Woolmore in 1775 and Robert Ames in 1783.

 He was recorded in business by 1779, making looking glass frames and some picture frames.
 He took out insurance with the Sun Fire office in 1779 and 1781 (DEFM).
 The business was listed as Brewer & Son, looking glass manufactory, in Holden's 1802 London directory, and as John Brewer in the Post Office directory, 1800-4.
+In land tax records James Brewer was listed in Newgate St from 1789 to 1804 and, possibly the same man, nearby at Smithfield, 1803-9.
+He can be found again in Brewer St from 1815 but it is not clear whether this was in a trading capacity.

 James Brewer, 33 Snow Hill, invoiced the 3rd Duke of Dorset in 1779 and again the following year, on both occasions for £4.4s for oval spandrel frames (Kent Record Office, U269, A243/10, information from National Trust files).
 He supplied the Corporation of the City of London with the picture frame for John Singleton Copley's Siege of Gibraltar in 1793-4 (Jules David Prown, John Singleton Copley, Harvard University Press, 1966, p.334).
 Further details have been published by Gerry Alabone: Brewer submitted a drawing and an estimate for making the frame at a cost of £130 in May 1793, completing work by December 1794, only to find that alterations to the room chosen for the picture meant that the frame had to be adjusted.
 The total cost was £178.5s.6d, a significant sum but much less than the rumoured £400 (Simon 1996 p.146).
 Payment was also made to George Dance ‘for making drawings for mouldings and design for the frame’.